jaantollander/masters-thesis/content/30_jobstats.md

 *Unix epoch* is the standard way of representing time in Unix systems.
 It measures time as the number of seconds that has elapsed since 00:00:00 UTC on 1 January 1970, exluding leap seconds.

-Tables \ref{tab:mdt-operations} and \ref{tab:ost-operations} list the operations and corresponding system calls counted by Jobstats for MDTs and OSTs.
+Table \ref{tab:operations} list the operations and corresponding system calls counted by Jobstats for MDTs and OSTs.
 We have omitted some rarely encountered operations from the tables.
 Each operation (`<operation>`) contains line of statistics (`<statistics>`) which are formatted as key-value pairs separated by commas and enclosed within curly brackets: